-All monuments and historical sites shall be treated with the utmost respect.
+All monuments, heritage sites and historical sites shall be treated with the utmost respect.
 Any graves shall be clearly marked and treated as no go areas.
 No destruction of any site shall be allowed.
-Should it be necessary to remove any graves, the necessary procedures shall be followed and permits obtained.
+Should it be necessary to

 - Protection of sites and land considered to be of cultural value - Protection of known sites against vandalism, destruction and theft - The preservation and appropriate management of new finds should these be discovered during construction